kadirahq/graphql-utils-js/README.md

 #### Picking Fields

-Basically, we need to pick the fields mentioned in the following query, inside the resolve function of `recentPost` query.
+Basically, we need to pick fields mentioned in the following query.

 Here's our query: